ali-layken/SlippiPythonAPI/README.md

 -run DownloadStats.py and follow the directions

 # Ouput:
-killOutput.txt is an example of what the kill statistics look like
+kill.txt & stats.txt are examples of what the output will look like.

 ## How to develop:
 -make a pickle and open the pickle created by DownloadStats.py